A blood culture is a laboratory test to check for bacteria or other germs in a blood sample.

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

 The blood culture helps identify the type of bacteria causing the infection.
-This helps the doctor determine how best to treat the infection.
+This helps your provider determine how best to treat the infection.

 A normal value means that no bacteria or other germs were seen in your blood sample.